Airport Transfer (Hong Kong)

 - Du Fu Thatched Cottage (1.5 hours): A museum and memorial for Du Fu (712-770 AD), often called China's greatest poet, surrounded by a large and beautiful garden.
 Du Fu spent five years in Chengdu, the peak of his creativity, living in a thatched hut on this site.

 - Long Chao Shou Snack: It is a time-honored snack bar with different kinds of snack.
 Ordering a package of snack it gives you a chance of tasting all the delicious food in Chengdu.
 The decoration is extravagant, but is also appearing traditional style of Chengdu.

 - Panda Breeding and Research Center (2.5 hours): Located 6 miles north of Chengdu City, it is home to giant pandas, red (or lesser) pandas, and other endangered species.
 Visit the nursery to see the highly successful breeding program, among the bamboo groves and shady walkways, and to view the pandas at rest or play.
 There is a panda museum where you can learn some information about giant pandas.

-Note: The Panda Breeding and Research Center has a donation program which allows you take pictures with holding a panda one minute by donating RMB 2,000 Yuan (for reference only).
-Only 40 tourists are allowed to hold pandas a day.
-If you want to hold a panda, you must book it one day in advance.This program is subject to the availability of pandas on that day.
+There is a donation program which allows you take pictures with holding a panda one minute by donating RMB 2,000 Yuan (for reference only).
+Only 20 tourists are allowed to hold pandas a day.
+If you want to hold a panda, please tell your travel advisor or tour guide in advance because you must book it at least one week in advance.This program is subject to the availability of pandas on that day.
 Please bring enough RMB cash as payment by credit card is not accepted there.